Doerys/Portfolio/3_Projects/Others/2D Art_Projects/2DArt_Projects.md

 > ESMA - Rennes
 > Student Project - 2024 - 2 Weeks
+> 2D Graphic Class - Solo project
 > Zbrush / Photoshop
-> Solo project

 ![Monster](Pictures/ZbrushMonster.png)

-This project was carried out as part of the 2D Graphic course and involved creating **a monster representing a fear**, using **Zbrush** to establish a sculpted base for the monster, then reworking it in **Photoshop** by adding textures, lights and details.
+This project involved creating **a monster representing a fear**, using **Zbrush** to establish a sculpted base for the monster, then reworking it in **Photoshop** by adding textures, lights and details.

 I invented this concept of a **monster trapped inside an artist's head**.
 The posture of the limbs, the various motifs and elements used, as well as the colors, are designed to evoke anxiety, imposter syndrome and fear of blank page syndrome.
 My central ambition was to represent a fear that is both silent and deafening.